GabrielAnokye/Blink-Text/README.md

-# 👁️ BlinkAI — Hands-Free Communication via Eye Blinks
+# 👁️ Blink-Text — Hands-Free Communication via Eye Blinks

 BlinkAI is an **assistive AI system** designed to help users with **limited mobility** communicate **entirely through eye blinks**.
 It uses **computer vision** to detect blinks, converts them into **Morse code**, and translates the Morse into text — which is then processed by an **AI chatbot** for natural, conversational responses.